Good food cheap

-Got some "riblets" at a discount.
+Got some "riblets" at a discount, today.
 It's all about being a smart consumer, especially in these days.
 Two litres of water in the pressure cooker, bit of chopped jalapeno, salt and pepper and down they go.
 Two hours on low, just to get to all the micro-nutrients of the bone broth (super healthy).
-Then pick the meat off the bones and add them to your broth, together with some honey garlic sauce and you have yourself the best tasting - and healthiest - soup/stew ever made.
+Then pick the meat off the bones and add it back to your broth, together with some honey garlic sauce and you have yourself the best tasting - and healthiest - soup/stew ever made.
 Eight meals for $ 4.50.
 It's all about being a smart consumer.
 Especially in these days.
 But read between the lines: You have to educate yourself, change your mindset to "open" and then think smart.
 You can go a long way to alleviate the soaring food prices.
 But only if you think smart.
 But eight meals for $ 4.50?
 I'll take that any day.
 Bring on the rice...and the homemade sourdough bread.
+What?
+Don't feel like cooking today?
+Buy it anway.
+They invented the freezer, ya' know.
+It's not rocket science.
+You just have to open your mind (change your bad habits) and think smart.
+Do that, and it all becomes very easy.

 You might be aware that you want to throw just a tiny amount of black pepper into your dark chocolate when doing chocolate work, just to enhance the flavour.
 Well, when you do your own pineapple, you want just a few anise seeds in there (and those are the seeds you see).
 It makes a huge and positive difference in the flavour.
 But now to the main story: